 Optimal video length:

 Pinterest’s enhanced video features are paying off for marketers.
 Users are already in a purchase mindset when they head to Pinterest, so it comes as no surprise that Pinners are 2.6x more likely to make a purchase after viewing a video.
-Video helps Pinners see products in action and takes them a step further down the sales funnel.
+Knowing how to post videos on Pinterest helps Pinners see products in action and takes them a step further down the sales funnel.

-Marketers need to keep in mind usability on different devices (smartphones are now the primary device used to consume video), speed, and specs.
+Other things marketers need to keep in mind are usability on different devices (smartphones are now the primary device used to consume video), speed, and specs.
 The video content is only one piece of the puzzle; ensuring your target audience has a frictionless experience viewing your video is critical to making an impact.